-Will the wolves be howling tonight?
+Will the wolves be howling at the moon?

 According to The Old Farmer’s Almanac, the names for full moons come from a number of places, including Native American groups, colonial Americans or other traditional North American names passed down through generations.